AshishA26/OmniBot/README.md

 [![Link to youtube video](./Images/ParallelPark.gif)](https://www.youtube.com/watch?v=i19Mjydu3dY) [![Link to youtube video](./Images/DirectionDemo.gif)](https://www.youtube.com/watch?v=ooEIl0JvQ7g)

-## Instructions
+## Notes
 - Upload the OmniBot-Joystick.ino in the `src/OmniBot-Joystick` folder to the joystick
 - The entire `Platform IO` project is to be uploaded to the OmniBot
-- More coming soon

-## Note
-The OmniBot-Joystick is a slightly modified version of my [RC-Joystick](https://github.com/AshishA26/RC-Joystick).
+- The OmniBot-Joystick is a slightly modified version of my [RC-Joystick](https://github.com/AshishA26/RC-Joystick).

 ## Schematics
 Schematic for the OmniBot: